veillette/opticsTextbook/content/Chap03OpticalInstrument/OpticalInstruments.md

 ## Camera in a Smart Phone
 A camera in a smart phone can contain standard **double Gauss** or **Cook triplet** lenses and sometimes more advanced aspheres.
 The image sensor is CMOS device.
 Nowadays smart phones have auto-focus systems where the lens is moved towards or away from the sensor using different criteria.
 In the standard contrast detection auto-focus the lens is moved until the contrast in the image is largest.
 This trial-and-error method is relatively slow: it usually takes 1 second to focus.
-In high-end cameras so-called phase detection auto-focus is used where the relative position of two spots obtained by focusing of two small diaphragms on either side of the optical axis is analysed.
+In high-end cameras so-called phase detection auto-focus is used where the relative position of two spots obtained by focusing of two small diaphragms on either side of the optical axis is analyzed.
 A third auto-focus system is similar to radar.
 An infrared laser pulse is emitted and the distance of the object of interest is determined from the return time of the reflected pulse.
 The method works very well under low light conditions, but is not accurate for objects at distances of more than 5 m.
 In all smart phone cameras, blurry images are sharpened by post-processing using software.